- Home

 - North American Modern Building Alliance (NAMBA)

-NAMBA focuses on addressing fire safety through the development and enforcement of building codes that rely on a clear understanding of the performance of plastic materials in building envelopes.
+NAMBA focuses on addressing fire safety through the development and enforcement of building codes that rely on a clear understanding of the performance of plastic materials in building envelopes.- Guide: New Fire Safety Provisions in 2023 NFPA 285 and 2024 IBC

 Foam plastics used in buildings of Types I-IV construction require an assessment of their ability to resist vertical and lateral flame spread.
 Determine if your assembly is required to comply with NFPA 285 Fire testing with this decision tree.